There is a positive side to solar-induced climate disruption.

 The purpose of my website is to increase the understanding of natural Earth changes and events of climate disruption in the past, present and future, including their implications for human life and history.
 The social and political developments I discuss on my blog are largely consistent with the social mood we can expect with the current solar and geomagnetic developments (as explained in my book Solar History).

-In Solar History, I proved that such periods of decline in solar activity – in addition to crop failure and population reduction – are also historically correlated to long-term positive social developments, re- emergence of peace, reason and improvements in human rights.
+My book Solar History proves that such periods of decline in solar activity – in addition to crop failure and population reduction – are also historically correlated to long-term positive social developments, re- emergence of peace, reason and improvements in human rights.
 Thus, also as far as the next Grand Solar Minimum is concerned, the long term prospects for humanity are positive.
 Counterintuitively, almost all deaths from wars and genocide occurred in Grand Solar Maximum, the times of favourable climate.

 For an example of one of the most drastic ‘renewal’ events, I recommend by E-book Black Death and Abrupt Earth Changes in the 14th Century.